Stand Out: School Shooter Culture Jamming

-Meanwhile, Max’s love interest, Roxanne, is getting an inverted woman boner, and immediately wants to fuck Max is his clownish Powerline attire, all while fulfilling her female fantasy of an unattainable romcom hypergamy.
+Meanwhile, Max’s love interest, Roxanne, is getting an inverted woman boner and immediately wants to fuck Max in his clownish Powerline attire, all while fulfilling her female fantasy of an unattainable romcom hypergamy.

 After a few more dance moves, Max falls out of the screen, and onto the stage, where the audience is crying over his power.
-It’s a metaphor about something.
-I don’t know about the whole mimetic desire thing, but Max becomes real, and still hides behind a mask.
-Why this part is absolutely cringe is because not even the audience expected Max to fuck up this bad and still land on his feet.
+It’s a metaphor for something.
+I don’t know about the whole mimetic desire thing, but Max becomes real and still hides behind a mask.
+Why this part is absolutely cringe because not even the audience expected Max to fuck up this bad and still land on his feet.

 And yes, it gets worse.

-As Max approaches Roxanne, Robert sprays smoke, and yells “a little smokage… owwowowoowoooo!!!”
+As Max approaches Roxanne, Robert sprays smoke, and yells “A little smokeage… owwowowoowoooo!!!”

 It’s really hard to explain what happens next.

-Max does this kind of break down seduction dance just for Roxanne, and then gets really close in her face that feels like he’s actually seducing the viewer instead.
+Max does this kind of breakdown seduction dance just for Roxanne and then gets close in her face which feels like he’s seducing the viewer instead.

 It feels forced, and the entire climax of the dance.
 Like he’s gay for us.

-As Max proclaims, “it’s a piece of cake,” a rope lifts his up, as he flies throughout the auditorium.
+As Max proclaims, “It’s a piece of cake,” a rope lifts him, as he flies through the auditorium.

-Max also grabs a basketball from a fellow “chad” and show his masculine skills by slam dunking the ball to make everyone go crazy.
+Max also grabs a basketball from a fellow “Chad” and shows his masculine skills by slam-dunking the ball to make everyone go crazy.

 The grand finale ends with Max trying to grab Roxanne’s hand.

-But is ultimately stopped by Mazur, who survived the fall, and unmasks this fake Powerline as being Max, the true “goof boy.”
+But is ultimately stopped by Mazur, who survived the fall, and unmasks this fake Powerline as being Max, the true “good boy.”
 Max is mogged.

-There is no where to turn.
-Max is a bleeding dead corpse after his thrill ride from “killing” so many students.
+There is nowhere to turn.
+Max is a bleeding corpse after his thrill ride from “killing” so many students.
 It’s all over now.

 Or is it?